 However, not all women are good candidates for hair transplantation.
 Since we are usually dealing with women who have only thinned or who can conceal their loss, it is uncommon for anything to show after treatment.
 We shall of course advise you if we believe this not the case in your circumstance.
 Some women are more suited to surgical hair loss treatment than others (and some are not suitable candidates at all).
 We shall endeavour to give you as realistic a picture as possible, of the type of result you can expect from your treatment.

 Female Hair Transplant - the surgery

-Modern techniques of surgical hair transplantation can restore lost hair and replace or re-shape your hairline with your own natural, growing hair, which needs no more care than the ordinary washing, styling and trimming you have always done.
-Transplantation can be done today so well that often a hairdresser or stylist cannot even tell that grafts have been placed.
+Modern techniques of surgical hair restoration, can restore lost hair and replace or re-shape your hairline with your own natural, growing hair.
+This needs no more care than the ordinary washing, styling and trimming you have always done.
+Transplantation can be done so well that often a hairdresser or stylist cannot even tell that grafts have been placed.